uiceds/project-team492/manuscript.md

 d) min_samples_leaf: The minimum number of samples required to be at a leaf node which ensures that leaf nodes represent significant data, improving model generalization.

 <p style="text-align:justify;">
-Firstly, the features were standardized by subtracting the mean and dividing by the standard deviation for each column.
+The features were standardized by subtracting the mean and dividing by the standard deviation for each column.
 This ensures that all features are on the same scale, preventing the dominance of features with large numerical ranges during model training.
 Julia's DecisionTree package was used for the analysis.
 A typical 80/20 split for training and testing is used to evaluate the model's generalization on unseen data.
 As an evaluation metric, means squared error (MSE), root mean squared error (RMSE), and R2 score were used to assess the accuracy of the predictive modeling.
 For the random forest regression model, the RMSE value was 3.58, and the R2 value was 0.54.
 </p>

 <figure style="text-align: center;">
     <img src="https://github.com/uiceds/project-team492/blob/main/content/images/Random%20Forest%201.png?raw=true">
-    <figcaption><strong>Figure 10:</strong> Comparison between the NO2 values predicted from Random Forest Regressor model and the observed NO2 values for all the training and test data.  </figcaption>
+    <figcaption><strong>Figure XX3:</strong> Comparison between the NO2 values predicted from Random Forest Regressor model and the observed NO2 values for all the training and test data.  </figcaption>
 </figure>

 <p style="text-align:justify;">